pablomoreno555/ARP-assignment2-shared-memory/README.md

 ## Project Description
 The project consists is the design and development of an interactive simulator of a simplified vision system, able to track an object in a 2-D plane.
 It requires the use of a shared memory in which two processes operate simultaneously:

 - **ProcessA**.
 It simulates a video-camera, creating a moving image using an ncurses window.
 Using the arrow keys, the user will move a circle in the window, producing an image in the simulated, shared, video memory.
-Additionally, when the user presses the button in the ncurses window, a snapshot of the image in the shared memory will be saved in a .bmp file.
+Additionally, when the user presses the button in the ncurses window, a snapshot of the image will be saved in a .bmp file.
 - **ProcessB**.
 It simulates the extraction of the center of the circle from the acquired moving image.
 Also, it will show the position trace of the center of the circle in a second ncurses window.

 On the other hand, the **Master** process is in charge of spawning the previous two processes.
-In addition to the ncurses library, it will also be used the libbitmap library, in order to work with the dynamic bitmap data structure.

 ## User Guide